The-First-King/Auto-Off-Bluetooth/README.md

 ## Permissions

-The app requires the following permissions to manage your Bluetooth hardware:
+The app requires the following permissions to manage your Bluetooth hardware on **Android 6.0 (Marshmallow)** or higher:

 * `BLUETOOTH`: Allows the app to see the status of connections.
 * `BLUETOOTH_ADMIN`: Allows the app to toggle the Bluetooth radio on/off.
 * `BLUETOOTH_CONNECT`: To interact with paired devices (required for Android 12+).
+* `BLUETOOTH_SCAN`: Required on Android 12+ to monitor Bluetooth state reliably.
+* **Disable Battery Optimization**: For the background timer to work accurately, it is recommended to exclude the app from battery "Optimization" via the in-app button.

 ## Installation & License